boucaron/Velomobile/README.md

 # Velomobile Design Project

-This repository documents cad designs and notes to try to design high-efficiency human-powered velomobile with a focus on ultra-low aerodynamic drag and sub-30 kg total weight.
+This repository documents CAD designs and notes for a high-efficiency, human-powered velomobile.
+The focus is on achieving ultra-low aerodynamic drag and a total weight under 30 kg.

-So far, I only focused on the aerodynamics part.
-For sure, it has not realistic cases, it is just a design in exploration
+Currently, the work is primarily centered around aerodynamic optimization.
+These designs are conceptual and experimental — not yet constrained by real-world manufacturing or regulatory limitations.

+---

 ## Highlights

-- Sub-0.10 drag coefficient (Cr)
+- Target drag coefficient (Cr): **< 0.10**
-- 17m/s drag: ~7.3N → ~124W
+- Drag at 17 m/s: **~7.3 N** → Power: **~124 W**
-- Simulation-driven iterative shaping
+- Fully simulation-driven, iterative shape refinement
-- 24 simulation logs from Velomobile_01 to Velomobile_22+
+- 20+ design iterations (Velomobile_01 → Velomobile_22+)
-- Experimental features: diffuser, cabin ventilation, wake shaping
+- Experimental aerodynamic features:
+  - Diffuser integration
+  - Tail shaping for wake control
+  - Cabin ventilation via pressure differential [TODO]

+---

-## Structure
+## Repository Structure

-- `/docs` — Design notes
+- `/docs` — Design notes, ideas, and simulation logs
-- `/models` — FreeCAD files of each iteration
+- `/models` — FreeCAD files for each design iteration
-- `/images` — Simulation screenshots and visual documentation
+- `/images` — Visualizations from CFD simulations

+---

 ## Tools Used

-- CAD: FreeCAD 1.0.x
+- **CAD:** FreeCAD 1.0.x
-- CFD: InsightCAE OpenFOAM
+- **CFD:** InsightCAE (OpenFOAM-based)

 ## License

-[MIT](LICENSE) — Free to use, share and modify.
+This project is licensed under the [MIT License](LICENSE) — free to use, share, and modify.